C++ - Operators

 << | Left shift | The left operand value is moved left by the number of bits present in the right operand. | More Info |

-The below table describes other operators supported by C++:
+The table below describes other operators supported by C++:

 Operator | Description |